Jeff Rutledge

-Jeffrey Ronald Rutledge (born January 22, 1957) is a former American football quarterback and coach who played in the National Football League (NFL) for 14 seasons.
-He played college football at Alabama, where he was the team's starting quarterback for their 1978 National Championship victory, and was selected by the Los Angeles Rams in the ninth round of the 1979 NFL Draft.
+Jeffrey Ronald Rutledge (born January 22, 1957) is an American former professional football player and coach.
+He played as a quarterback for 14 seasons in the National Football League (NFL).
 A backup for most of his career, he was a member of the New York Giants team that won a Super Bowl in Super Bowl XXI and the Washington Redskins team that won Super Bowl XXVI.

+Rutledge played college football for the Alabama Crimson Tide, starting at quarterback for their 1978 national championship victory.
+He was selected by the Los Angeles Rams in the ninth round of the 1979 NFL draft.
+He became a coach after his playing career.

-Early years
+Early life

 Rutledge was born and raised in Birmingham, Alabama.
 He was part of a team that earned back-to-back state titles at L. Frazier Banks High School in Birmingham, Alabama.
 As a senior, he was a member of the 1974 Parade High School All-American team.

 College career

 Rutledge played collegiately at Alabama, where he was a member of three SEC Championship teams under Coach Paul "Bear" Bryant.
 He was the starting quarterback on the 1978 National Championship team.
 A three-year starter, he also led Alabama to the #2 National ranking in 1977.
 He also led the Crimson Tide to two Sugar Bowl appearances and two SEC Championships.
 Rutledge earned MVP honors at the 1978 Sugar Bowl and also earned All-SEC honors in 1978 and 1979.

 He finished his college career with a 33-5 record as a starter, which currently ranks him as the University of Alabama's seventh all-time winningest quarterback.
 He received his degree from Alabama in Business Administration and in 2011, was inducted into the Alabama Sports Hall of Fame.

 His brother Gary Rutledge was also a quarterback at Alabama from 1972 to 1974.